 Heating Oil Prices Forecasted Lower this Winter

-This fall the U.S. Energy Information Administration published a winter fuels outlook that projects slightly lower heating fuel costs for those who heat their homes with oil.
+This fall, the U.S. Energy Information Administration published a winter fuels outlook that projects slightly lower heating fuel costs for those who heat their homes with oil.
 EIA predicts an average household will spend 2 percent less on home heating oil this winter than last winter.
-This is good news for many Hillside HVAC customers who depend on us to get you through the winter, although the real savings won’t be entirely known until we see how cold outside temperatures get this winter.
-EIA forecasts that our area of the country will only be about 3 percent colder than last year, but we know that weather forecasts aren’t perfect!
+This is good news for many Hillside HVAC customers who depend on us to get them through the winter, although the real savings won’t be entirely known until we see how cold outside temperatures get this winter.
+EIA forecasts that our country area will only be about 3 percent colder than last year, but we know that weather forecasts aren’t perfect!

 Those of you who use natural gas to heat your homes won’t be as lucky this winter.
 EIA predicts an average household will spend 13 percent more this winter than last winter on natural gas.
 This translates to roughly $80 extra over the course of the winter.

-Aside from local weather conditions, other variables impact the cost of heating your home, such as worldwide supply of fuels, regional demand, energy efficiency of your home and efficiency of your heating equipment, and the temperature to which you set your thermostat.
+Aside from local weather conditions, other variables impact the cost of heating your home, such as the worldwide supply of fuels, regional demand, the energy efficiency of your home and the efficiency of your heating equipment, and the temperature to which you set your thermostat.

 Here’s what you can do to increase your cost savings this winter:

 Turn your thermostat down a couple of degrees; your body will naturally acclimate to the new inside temperature.
-“Acclimatization usually occurs over a period of about two weeks in healthy, normal persons,” says Dr. G. Edgar Folk, physiology professor in the University of Iowa Carver College of Medicine.
-“This process is faster in response to heat, but slower in the cold.”
+“Acclimatization usually occurs over a period of about two weeks in healthy, normal persons,” says Dr. G. Edgar Folk, physiology professor at the University of Iowa Carver College of Medicine.
+“This process is faster in response to heat but slower in the cold.”

-Maintain your heating equipment so its components are free of dirt and its filters are clean and “breathable.”
+Maintain your heating equipment so its components are dirt-free and its filters are clean and “breathable.”
 When equipment is clean and working properly, it operates more efficiently to heat your home.

 Programmable Thermostats